Average increase in standardized math scores seen by

 1 of every 5 children in America live in households without consistent access to adequate food.

-11 million children receive free or reduced-price school breakfast.
+Nearly half of the eligible children (10 million children) do not receive free or reduced-price school breakfast.

 Solving childhood hunger is not a challenge we can overcome alone.
 Find out more about current food assistance programs and other organizations working in communities across the country to combat this crisis.